-Item Description: Receive Overview of 2015 Hotel-Motel Study Previously Presented to Former Housing and Redevelopment Authority (HRA), and Provide Direction On Next Steps
+Item Description: Receive Overview of 2015 Hotel-Motel Study Previously Presented to Former

-1 BACKGROUND
+Housing and Redevelopment Authority (HRA), and Provide Direction On Next Steps

-- 2 The former Housing & Redevelopment Authority (HRA) received a report in 2015 entitled, A Safer Stay, - 3 which was intended to educate the HRA on how criminal activity, calls for service, and nuisance related - 4 issues can be mitigated at lodging establishments such as hotels and motels.
-A list of recommendations for - 5 the HRA ranged from enforcing repeat nuisance ordinances, to licensing lodging establishments.
-A copy of - 6 the report, A Safer Stay, can be found as Attachment A. The Fire Department and Police Department have - 7 provided the following updates on the issue since the presentation of the report, and their responses can be - 8 found below. - 9
+BACKGROUND

-10 Fire Department
+The former Housing & Redevelopment Authority (HRA) received a report in 2015 entitled, A Safer Stay, which was intended to educate the HRA on how criminal activity, calls for service, and nuisance related issues can be mitigated at lodging establishments such as hotels and motels.
+A list of recommendations for the HRA ranged from enforcing repeat nuisance ordinances, to licensing lodging establishments.
+A copy of the report, A Safer Stay, can be found as Attachment A. The Fire Department and Police Department have provided the following updates on the issue since the presentation of the report, and their responses can be found below.

-- 1. The Fire Department began conducting fire and life safety inspections on hotel/motel properties in July - 12 2017.
-We have conducted inspections on many of the hotels over the past eight months and have some - 13 corrective action plans still pending. - 14
+Fire Department

-15 2.
-We receive numerous complaints each month regarding conditions of some of the properties.
-We resolve
+1. The Fire Department began conducting fire and life safety inspections on hotel/motel properties in July 2017.
+We have conducted inspections on many of the hotels over the past eight months and have some corrective action plans still pending.

-- any fire/life safety items and turn others over to Ramsey County Health.
-We met with Ramsey County - Health and had discussions on health conditions, inspection status, and communicating complaints.
-We are working closely with County Heath on all complaints. - 19
+2. We receive numerous complaints each month regarding conditions of some of the properties.
+We resolve any fire/life safety items and turn others over to Ramsey County Health.
+We met with Ramsey County Health and had discussions on health conditions, inspection status, and communicating complaints.
+We are working closely with County Heath on all complaints.

-- 3. All information staff has seen on the hotel/motel licensing bills are that they are not progressing through the system and are more or less dead for this logislative session - the system and are more or less dead for this legislative session.
+3. All information staff has seen on the hotel/motel licensing bills are that they are not progressing through the system and are more or less dead for this legislative session.

-23 Police Department
+Police Department

-- 1. Chief Rick Mathwig and Community Relations Coordinator Corey Yunke met with management and - 25 representatives from each of the 11 lodging establishments in Roseville in August and September 2017.
-A - 26 printout of the calls for service that occurred at each lodging establishment from January 1, 2017 through - August 8, 2017 was given to each lodging establishment.
-Chief Mathwig and Mr. Yunke discussed the - 28 general public safety concerns associated with lodging establishments and offered assistance and - 29 information regarding how to obtain calls for service, police reports, and security (CPTED) surveys. - 30 Business practices that encourage and discourage crime and the Roseville Repeat Nuisance Ordinance were - also discussed.
+- 1. Chief Rick Mathwig and Community Relations Coordinator Corey Yunke met with management and representatives from each of the 11 lodging establishments in Roseville in August and September 2017.
+A printout of the calls for service that occurred at each lodging establishment from January 1, 2017 through August 8, 2017 was given to each lodging establishment.
+Chief Mathwig and Mr. Yunke discussed the general public safety concerns associated with lodging establishments and offered assistance and information regarding how to obtain calls for service, police reports, and security (CPTED) surveys. - Business practices that encourage and discourage crime and the Roseville Repeat Nuisance Ordinance were also discussed.